viswarajramji/user/readme.md

 ## Overview

 The User Service is a robust Spring Boot application designed to manage user information efficiently.
-It utilizes an event-driven design pattern to enhance decoupling, scalability, and maintainability of components.
+It employs an event-driven design pattern to enhance decoupling, scalability, and maintainability of components.

 ## Event-Driven Design Pattern

 This service uses an event-driven architecture to enable asynchronous communication and decouple service components.
-Events are generated following the execution of commands and handled independently by other parts of the application.
+Events are generated following the execution of commands and are handled independently by other parts of the application.

 ## Project Structure